pivot-access-ltd/bma-offline-docs/src/about-networking.md

 <details><summary>Network byte order</summary>

-A rarely needed (but useful) fact is that the network sends bytes in /big endian/ order.
+A rarely needed (but useful) fact is that the network sends bytes in big endian order.
 That means bytes are transmitted starting with bit 0 and working down to bit 31, usually eight bits at a time.
 A lot of the computers on the Internet use little endian encoding, which starts at the other end of the word.
 In those cases, the byte order has to be reversed somewhere between the computer's memory and Layer 3.

 For most situations, that fact isn't particularly useful, but there is the occasional fault that involves failure to reverse byte order along the path from RAM to NIC.